j3k0/my-speech-recognition/README.md

 python myspeech_service.py
 ```

+> **Important**: Your terminal application (Terminal.app or iTerm) needs Accessibility permissions to capture keyboard events.
+Go to System Settings > Privacy & Security > Accessibility and add your terminal application.

 This will start the application in the background.
 Press **Control+V** to start recording. <REC> will appear while the recording takes place, until a silence is detected.
 The transcribed text will be pasted into your active application.

 **Available Options** for `myspeech_service.py`: